SumoLogic-Labs/collector-management-client/README.md

 ### Filtering Collectors
 An optional `-filter` parameter is used to narrow the set of Collectors that will be modified for any of the three available commands.
 Collectors can be filtered by _name_, _category_, _version_, or _ids_ fields.

+It cannot be applied to `-listOfflineCollectors` or `-deleteOfflineCollectors`

 The _name_ field specifies a Collector name to filter.
 The wildcard character `*` may also be used.
 ```
 -filter name=prod-collector-*